 14. Receiving income.
 No matter how big or small the amount is.

 15. Being conscious of my spending pattern.
 I tend to save regularly but spend all of it on something expensive.
 After I let go of my desire to acquire things, knowledge, and experiences, I hardly have the urge to spend any more.

 17. Knowing what subjects to teach.
 Specializing in teaching maths and accounting helps me decide on my assignments easier.

 18. Role models.
 I’m grateful that I don’t have to reinvent the wheel.
 I could see what other people have done and just built on what they had left off.

 19. Realignment to self.
 When I was reviewing my gratitude journal, I realized I was trying to find an identity with my job.
 The truth is I don’t need one.
-“Tutor” and “writer” are only terms I used for communicating to others with ease.
+“Tutor” and “writer” are the only terms I used for communicating with others with ease.
 They don’t tell others who I am and what I do.

 20. Free books to read.
 I’m grateful that there all so many libraries in Singapore and they are all so accessible.
 For someone who loves to read and learn, this is gold.

 21. Books and authors that inspire me.
 There are so many good authors and books out there that I only discovered at the beginning of this year.
 For example, The Shift by Dr. Wayne Dyer changes my life is a whole new direction.

 24. Paid workshops and programs.
 Last year, I get to go to Tony Robbins‘ live seminar in Singapore, entrepreneur incubator, iLab, in Bali, and others.
 Learn a lot and meet new people from these workshops.

 25. Different industry knowledge.
 I am grateful that experts from different fields (tech, animation, entrepreneur, health, self-publishing) are so open to sharing their experiences and knowledge.
 I love the variety and I learned so much from the different industries.

 27. Free government funds to learn.
 Singapore has this new movement, SkillsFuture, that encourages Singaporeans to learn.
 We are given S$500 credit to learn on 1st Jan 2016.
 How exciting!